tekhnus/misc/funny/zlisp/README.md

 - Implement sanitized extensions and/or self-describing identifiers and/or implicit imports

-- Migrate from vector to a fixed-size list as core data type
 - Achieve zero memory leakage
 - Get rid of keywords; evaluate them into integers
 - Make environment handling in FFI impementation error-resistant and zero-cost